A Nightmare on Elm Street Collection Nightmare on Elm Street Marathon

 A Nightmare on Elm Street Movie 95 min.
 2010Teenagers Nancy, Quentin, Kris, Jesse and Dean are all neighborhood friends who begin having the same dream of a horribly disfigured man who wears a tattered sweater and a glove made of knives.
 The man terrorizes them in their dreams, and the only escape is to wake up.
 But when, one by one, they start dying violently, the friends realize that what happens in the dream world is real, and the only way to stay alive is to stay awake.USER SCORE 6

-4. A Nightmare on Elm Street 4: The Dream Master: The remaining Dream Warriors pave the way for a new heroine: Alice Johnson, played by Lisa Wilcox.
-Tuesday Knight takes over from Arquette as Kristen, and the dream world expands, becoming more bizarre and visually stunning.
-Alice evolves as the Dream Master, inheriting the skills of her deceased friends.
-Freddy is at his most flamboyant, with kills that are almost artistic.
-A perfect blend of 80s vibe, body horror, and dream logic.
+The rest of the Dream Warriors set the stage for a new heroine: Alice Johnson, played by Lisa Wilcox.
+Tuesday Knight is taking over from Arquette as Kristen, and the dream world is expanding, becoming more bizarre and visually stunning.
+As the Dream Master, Alice learns the skills of her deceased friends.
+Freddy's at his most flamboyant, with kills that are almost artistic.
+It's got a great mix of 80s vibes, body horror, and dream logic.

-Bonus Material: Freddy's Nightmares & Comics:
+Bonus Material: Freddy's Nightmares & Comics